Port of Hastings

 The Port of Hastings is a state significant asset with key competitive advantages that make it attractive for future economic development and growth, including naturally deep waters and extensive land reserved for port-related purposes.

-Large areas of land around the Port (zoned Special Use 1) remain reserved for port-related uses indefinitely, despite Council advocacy for the release of surplus SUZ1 land.
-This release would allow for alternative productive uses such as housing, industry, conservation and agriculture, in support of the Hastings and Crib Point townships.
+Large swathes of land around the Port (zoned Special Use Zone 1) remain reserved for port-related uses indefinitely, despite Council advocacy for the release of surplus SUZ1 land.

-Council has consistently sought integrated planning and corresponding infrastructure investment from the Victorian Government, particularly for road and rail networks.
+Council has consistently sought integrated planning and corresponding infrastructure investment from the Victorian government, particularly for road and rail networks.